-Bülbülzade Foundation is a non-governmental organization established in 1994 to adopt the motto of "the reconstruction of the land and the improvement of the generation" as a principle.
-The Foundation carries out activities in areas such as education, health, culture, arts, sports, food, aid, youth, women, family, environment, volunteering, media, research, development, international relations in many parts of Turkey and the world, especially in Gaziantep.
+Bülbülzade Foundation is a non-governmental organization established in 1994 with the motto of “the reconstruction of the land and the improvement of the generation” as its principle.
+The Foundation carries out activities in areas such as education, health, culture, arts, sports, food, aid, youth, women, family, environment, volunteering, media, research, development, migration and harmonization, international relations in many parts of Turkey and the world, especially in Gaziantep.

 Bülbülzade Foundation also continues to contribute to Gaziantep's culture, art, sports and media life.
 It contributes to the social and cultural development of the city with units such as Katre Art Center, İstikrar Sports Club, Şafak Radio, Ortadoğu Media, BEKAM.
 The Foundation also carries out youth, women and orphan studies in cooperation with its own stakeholders such as Anatolian Student Union, Mosaic Women's Association, Touch Life Orphan Association.